Manoj1428/group04-pm05/docs/charter.md

 # Project Charter
-This project Charter is for the project Project Management in Business and Technology.
+This project Charter is for the project "Project Management FunctionBox".

 ## Client
 - Dr. Denise Case